Explore Marriott Bonvoy's 37 Hotels & Resorts throughout Hawaii

 Known in Hawaiian as “spouting waters,” Waikiki was introduced to the world when its first hotel, the Moana Surfrider, was built on its shores in 1901.
 Today, Waikiki is Oahu’s main hotel and resort area and a vibrant gathering place for visitors from around the world.
 Some of the best surf breaks in the world are on this main Hawaiian Island.

-If you want an escape from bustling Waikiki, it’s just a short drive to a variety of Oahu attractions, including Pearl Harbor, Iolani Palace and Kualoa Ranch.
+If you want an escape from bustling Waikiki, it’s just a short drive to a variety of educational Oahu attractions, including Pearl Harbor, Iolani Palace and Kualoa Ranch.